Exploring a Magellanic penguin colony

 Punta Tombo

 The Valdes region is home to an abundance of wildlife, and several penguin colonies.
-The most well known and popular colony is at Punta Tombo, which is home to the the largest Magellanic penguin colony in the Americas.
-Approximately one million penguins come here each year to roost between September & April.
+The most well-known and popular colony is at Punta Tombo, which is home to the the largest Magellanic penguin colony in the Americas.
+Approximately one million penguins come here each year to roost between September & March.
 Penguin watching tours head here from both Puerto Madryn and Trelew, or you can drive there independently with a hire car.
 The best time to visit is between October and March, but it can be quite busy and touristy.

 Magellanic penguins on Peninsula Valdés, Patagonia, Argentina